by Texas Homesteader ~

 Back in ‘the day’ I used to buy onion powder for convenience in adding onion flavor to different dishes.
 But using this procedure I haven’t bought the commercial stuff in years.

-Plus it’s just one more way to REDUCE FOOD WASTE and you’ve gotta love that!
+Not only is this flavorful seasoning free for me, but it’s just one more way to REDUCE FOOD WASTE.
+And you’ve gotta love that!

 ~TxH~